 Hardy Planting Zone: Zones 3-9

 Bloom Color: Green

 Soil Type Preferred: Well-drained, moist, sandy

 Carex texensis, more commonly known as Texas sedge, is a perennial weeping sedge native to the Central and Eastern United States.

 It’s primarily sought after due to its similarity to turfgrass but is much easier to maintain.
-Texas sedge is often chosen as a plant covering for areas that are too shady or too dry for grasses to grow.
-Due to its ability to withstand unfavorable conditions, Texas sedge is used for landscape naturalization and restoration.
+Texas sedge is often chosen as a plant covering for too shady or too dry areas for grasses to grow.
+Due to its ability to withstand unfavorable conditions, the Texas sedge is used for landscape naturalization and restoration.